Quickly exit this site by pressing the Escape key Leave this site

 3.2.3 For a full definition of what counts as working time, please refer to the appropriate workplace agreement.
 For further clarification, the following exceptions exist in respect of working time:

 3.2.4 Subject to an individual opt-out, an individual's working time, including overtime, must not average more than 48 hours each week over a rolling reference period of 17 weeks for Kent Police officers, Kent Police staff, Essex Police officers and Essex Police staff.
-This reference period will be used to calculate average working time, and will apply to all members of the force.
+This reference period will be used to calculate average working time and will apply to all members of the force.

-3.2.5 The chief constables of Essex Police and Kent Police acknowledge the need to take all reasonable and practicable steps to protect the health and safety of workers and to ensure compliance with the weekly limit.
+3.2.5 The Chief Constables of Essex Police and Kent Police acknowledge the need to take all reasonable and practicable steps to protect the health and safety of workers and to ensure compliance with the weekly limit.

 3.3.1 The regulations (The Working Time Regulations 1998) apply to the police service as a whole; however, exemptions apply for the performance of critical tasks, which might otherwise have a detrimental impact on service delivery.
 Essex Police and Kent Police will comply with the WTRs, but it is recognised that at times, exceptional and unavoidable operational exigencies will require the use of the special provisions within the regulations.